Why Do I Get Nauseous After Anesthesia?

 Nausea after surgery (called postoperative nausea and vomiting, or PONV) happens due to:

-• Brain stimulation from anesthetic drugs
+• Brain stimulation from anesthetic drugs (activates the brain’s vomiting trigger zone)

 • Slowed stomach emptying